-The government is cracking down on failing university students by making them ineligible for a HELP debt if they fail 50% of their first year subjects.
-That gives students four chances to meet the academic expectations of a university education before being penalised.
+The government is cracking down on failing university students by making them ineligible for a HELP debt if they fail 50% of their first-year subjects.
+That gives students four chances to meet the academic expectations of university education before being penalised.

 The overhaul comes in response to snowballing HELP debts that aren’t being repaid.

 “These measures will ensure students can’t take on a study load they won’t complete, leaving them without a qualification but a large debt,” Education Minister Dan Tehan said.

 While the measures are targeting extreme cases of over-enrollment, it’s a move that could see 2500 students affected every year.